zulip/zulip/help/setting-up-zulip-for-a-class.md

 ### How to invite users to join

-To simplify subscription management, be sure to set the streams students and staff should be added to when you create the invitations.
-You may choose to send invitations to course staff separately, so that they can immediately be added to private streams for your class.
+To simplify subscription management, be sure to set the channels students and staff should be added to when you create the invitations.
+You may choose to send invitations to course staff separately, so that they can immediately be added to private channels for your class.

 {!how-to-invite-users-to-join.md!}